ArchHem/Julia_exercise_projects/README.md

 ![BS_initial](https://github.com/ArchHem/Julia_exercise_projects/assets/84734676/c9f18374-a60b-4f38-8e14-e81ad6024e89)

 The above plot was produced entirely artifically, using drift coefficient $\mu = 0.001$ and quasi-volatity $\sigma= 0.001$.
 The underlying method exploits vectorization within a simple batch and multithreading between the various batches.
+Practical limitations and SIMD-like LLVM means that multi-batching is not particularly needed under a few million events - we are just demonstrating a future possibility.

 ### Evaluating CVaR using numerical data